Honor the Chippewa Name

 Football season is a great time of year to show our CMU Chippewa pride … and our respect for the Saginaw Chippewa Indian Tribe.

 Please keep in mind that actions such as inappropriate face paint or chants that have a Native American origin create an inaccurate and demeaning portrayal of the tribe's heritage.
 Historically, the Chippewas were hunters and gatherers.
 They donned war paint only in protecting their families when under attack.

-As a reminder, multiple stripes — vertically, horizontally or zig-zag as shown below — are hurtful.
-Frank Cloutier, public relations director and a proud member of the Saginaw Chippewa Indian Tribe, describes it this way:
+As a reminder, multiple stripes — vertically, horizontally or zig-zag as shown above — are hurtful.
+Former Chief Frank Cloutier, a proud member of the Saginaw Chippewa Indian Tribe, describes it this way:

 "Che Miigwetch (extra-special thanks) for allowing me to share my thoughts."